An edge CLT for the log determinant of Wigner ensembles

-Note that Theorem \ref{theorem main} covers cases of diverging sequences $(\log\log N)^2 \ll \sigma_N \ll \log^2 N$ and holds for any positive $\alpha$.
-However, we will extend the theorem only for the cases $\alpha=1$ and $\alpha=2$ because our proof will rely on the properties of GUE and GOE.
-Indeed, the main tool is uniform asymptotics for the one-point function of GUE for regions containing the spectral edge.
-We rely on results of \cite{ercolani2003asymptotics} which use Riemann-Hilbert methods, even though we use only the GUE case (and extensions to GOE).
+Our extension will rely on the properties of GUE and GOE, and so covers only the cases $\alpha=1$ and $\alpha=2$.
+Indeed, the main tool is uniform approximation of the one-point function of GUE for regions up to and containing the spectral edge, based chiefly on results of G\"{o}etze and Tikhomirov \cite{Gotze2005}.

-We outline the approach here, leaving the key estimates to Appendix~\ref{appendix up to edge}.
-Thus, we consider now sequences $\sigma_N$ satisfying